srinay2007/odi11gupgrade/README.md

-# A Data Migration Cognos to Oracle Project
+# Data Migration Cognos to Oracle Project

-This is Date Engineering project for the purpose of migration of Oil n Gas Data warehouse from Cognos to Oracle Analytics reusing existing Oracle Analycs Warehouse template \
+This is Date Analytics project for the purpose of migration of Oil n Gas Data warehouse from Cognos to Oracle Analytics reusing existing Oracle Analycs Warehouse template \

 **Scope of this project** \
 ODI Application 12c – Replicate the existing code base for NLATAM and configure as per the requirement. \